 Wellyears is a combination of “wellness” and “years”, as Li Xu’s goal is to bring wellness to humans for years to come.
 It’s a term he came up with for his design, trying to build better long-term relationships between humans and objects.
 The Chinese character Well, 井, can be extended without limits and more interestingly, consists of three straight lines and one special curved stroke that looks like a naughty boy who doesn’t follow his brothers.
 This character represents his design as well, as he designs objects with unlimited possibilities via a little interesting perspective.
 That’s Wellyears.

 About the designer:

 Growing up in China, he has been interested in art and science since he was a kid.
-He likes traveling and photography and later became enthusiastic about product design which is a combination of reason and emotion in his mind.
+He likes travelling and photography and later became enthusiastic about product design which is a combination of reason and emotion in his mind.
 He is interested in creating interesting and intuitive interactions between human and everyday things via a fresh and interesting perspective.
 He stresses that products and humans are interdependent and we shape each other.

 Working in different fields and being enthusiastic about design for over four years makes him good at producing ideas quickly and presenting them realistically and aesthetically via his professional sketching and prototyping abilities.